Our Community Heritage Department has been delivering high quality community heritage, archaeology and history projects across the city since 2008.

 Tinsley Time and Travel

-Our two-year, Heritage Lottery funded project focuses on Tinsley, now a post industrial suburb on the northern edge of Sheffield.
+Our two-year, Heritage Lottery funded project focused on Tinsley, now a post industrial suburb on the northern edge of Sheffield.
 Using themes which have shaped the community since pre-history, those of transport, travel and change, the aim of the project is to engage residents and the wider community in a broader understanding of Tinsley’s heritage of transition and resilience.

 A Quick History of Tinsley